 Panmure Island Lighthouse was the second lighthouse built on Prince Edward Island, and the first to be constructed of wood – a trend that all later lighthouses on the Island would follow.
 The octagonal shape was also a style that would be followed by the majority of lighthouses built on the Island until it joined Confederation in 1873.

-Panmure Island Lighthouse guides shipping into Cardigan Bay on the east coast of Prince Edward Island.
-Since its construction in 1853 the site has seen numerous outbuildings and living spaces, including keepers’ cottages, barns, sheds and a fog alarm building.
+Panmure Island Lighthouse is at the confluence of the Montague, Cardigan and Brudenell rivers and guides shipping into Cardigan Bay on the east coast of Prince Edward Island.
+Since its construction in 1853, the site has seen numerous outbuildings and living spaces, including keepers’ cottages, barns, sheds and a fog alarm building.

 In keeping with most other lighthouses on Prince Edward Island, Panmure Island has its story of the Phantom Ship.
 It differs, however, in that its tale is not of a sighting, but because within the light of its beams is Cape Sharp, which lays claim to be the original home of the Burning Ship.